clewisdavis/The-Joy-of-React/course-notes.md

 ##### Passing a function reference

-- When working wiht event handlers in React, we need to pass a reference to the function.
+- When working with event handlers in React, we need to pass a reference to the function.
 We don't call the function like we do in HTML:

 ```HTML
 // ✅ We want to do this: